Ir al contenido principal

 Holud Kota & Dhan Kota

-One day before the wedding, five or seven or nine (must be an odd number) married women make Haldi paste out of raw turmeric sticks using grinding stones.
-The woman who holds the grinding stone is called the ayo and the rest of the women just hold her hands or her elbow while she grinds it.
+Five, seven, or nine (must be an odd number) married women make Haldi paste out of raw turmeric sticks using grinding stones one day before the wedding.
+The woman who holds the grinding stone is called the ayo, and the rest have her hands or her elbow while she grinds it.
 That's called Holud Kota.
-Along with this, the same group of women grinds rice powder from scratch (Dhan Kota).
+The same women grind rice powder from scratch (Dhan Kota).
 This very same turmeric will later be used in the Haldi ceremony.

-Fun fact: During the whole process of Holud Kota and Dhan Kota, the women are required to stuff their mouths with betel leaf and betel nuts to stay mute.
-The most valid reason behind that was to ensure no spit goes into the mixture in the process to keep it pure.
+Fun fact: During the whole process of Holud Kota and Dhan Kota, the women are required to stuff their mouths with betel leaves and betel nuts to stay mute.
+The most valid reason behind that was to ensure no spit goes into the mixture to keep it pure.

 Ganga Nemontron & Kola Gach Nemontron

-Fun fact: Since Ganga isn't available everywhere, in modern times, women just go to any river, lake, or the nearest water reservoir to carry out the ritual in Bengali wedding.
+Fun fact: Since Ganga isn't available everywhere, in modern times, women go to any river, lake, or the nearest water reservoir to carry out the ritual of a Bengali wedding.

 Dodhi Mongol & Jol Tola

 Before sunrise, the mother of the groom and bride lovingly feeds them with curd, puffed rice and sweets with love before they start with all the wedding rituals.
 That's the last meal they get to eat all day as they need to fast until the wedding is over.
-Another group of women, at the same time, go to the aforementioned Ganges river, or water reservoir to collect water for the wedding baths.
+Another group of women goes to the Ganges above the river or water reservoir to collect water for the wedding baths.
 All these must take place before sunrise.

 Bridhhi & Nandi Mukh

-The wedding Pandit performs a Puja dedicated to the seven ancestral generations of the bride, asking for their blessings, along with Lord Narayan.
+At the wedding, Pandit performs a Puja dedicated to the seven ancestral generations of the bride, asking for their blessings, along with Lord Narayan.
 That's precisely a Nandi Mukh at a Bengali wedding.
 This same Puja is performed at the groom's house, followed by a few steps.
-A small portion of the previously ground Haldi and rice is used in the puja, and then the groom is bathed in the Ganga water after applying some of the turmerics.
-This same Haldi (that has been touched by the groom) is then taken to the bride's house, where she has to use this particular Haldi for her Gaye Holud.
+A small portion of the previously ground Haldi and rice is used in the puja, and then the groom is bathed in the Ganga water after applying some turmerics.
+This same Haldi (touched by the groom) is then taken to the bride's house, where she has to use this particular Haldi for her Gaye Holud.

 Gaye Holud

-After the bride's family receives the groom's turmeric paste along with the wedding Tatto consisting of clothes, sweets, Paan-Supari, and fish, the same Haldi is then applied to the bride by the women of the family.
+After the bride's family receives the groom's turmeric paste along with the wedding Tatto consisting of clothes, sweets, Paan-Supari, and fish, the women of the family apply the same Haldi to the bride.
 She's then bathed with the holy Ganga water.
 A Bengali bride usually wears a cotton yellow saree during the Haldi.
 Some playful Haldi dabbing is carried out amongst family and friends.

 Top Wedding Photographers from West Bengal